lando/lando/examples/lamp/README.md

 cd lamp
 lando ssh -s appserver -c "curl -L localhost" | grep "CodeIgniter"

-# Should use 7.2 as the default php version
+# Should use 7.3 as the default php version
 cd lamp
-lando php -v | grep 7.2
+lando php -v | grep "PHP 7.3"

 # Should be running apache 2.4 by default
 cd lamp